rudionrails/jquery.slide.js/README.md

 ## Licensing & Terms of Use

-This plugin is dual-licensed under the GNU General Public License V2 and the MIT License and is copyright 2011 Rudolf Schmidt.
+Dual licensed under the MIT or GPL Version 2 licenses.

+Copyright 2011, Rudolf Schmidt